CoreumFoundation/workshops/README.md

 ### 2. [IBC Web Development on Coreum](./IBC/)

-In this comprehensive workshop, participants will dive into the world of decentralized application development using the Create Coreum App Npm package.
-This workshop is tailored for developers looking to streamline their web development process and integrate with the Coreum Blockchain seamlessly.
+This workshop dives deep into Inter-Blockchain Communication (IBC) on Coreum, equipping developers with the skills to facilitate communication between Coreum and other compatible blockchains.

 #### What You Will Learn

-- Setting up a full-stack web development environment tailored for Coreum.
-- Effective interaction and signing of Coreum custom messages using web-based wallets.
-- Step-by-step guidance on creating a IBC transfer and denom construction.
+- Tailored Development Environment: Set up your local environment with the necessary tools for building IBC DApp.
-- Hands-on experience with IBC in the browser, including transfering FT token to other chains, denom construction
+- Mastering IBC: Gain hands-on experience with IBC functionalities in the browser, including crafting IBC transfers, constructing denoms, and transferring fungible tokens (FTs) across chains.

 #### Prerequisites

 - Basic knowledge of TypeScript and React.
 - One of the following wallets installed: Keplr, Leap, Cosmostation, or Frontier.

-_More workshops will be added as they become available._

 ## Workshop Recordings and Details